 As well as how to get rid of a bunch of other problems from your golf game

-Right now (for a limited time) you can grab a copy of I could play golf when I first started
+You can grab a Kindle copy of I could play golf when I first started here or you can grab an old fashioned printed copy of the book here

 After reading it and understanding what to do